RocketChat/docs-old/guides/brand-and-visual-guidelines/patterns.md

 ### Producing a pattern

-Use the grid below to build new patterns within the language Rocket.chat visual.
+Use the grid below to build new patterns within the language Rocket.Chat visual.
 Our grid is simple and functional, always calculating 2 in 2.
 Below, examples of pattern grids of 8 modules, 6 modules and 4 modules.

 ![](../../.gitbook/assets/01_padrao.jpg)